Ng-Kai-Huat-Jason/S10262552_Assignment_1/README.md

 ### Content
+- The prices for the products are taken from [League of Legend Merch Shop](https://www.leagueoflegends.com/en-sg/)

 ### Media
+- The products from the "Product Page" are taken from [League of Legend Merch Shop](https://merch.riotgames.com/en-us/)
+- The "League of Legend" Trailer are taken from [NiceTrylan](https://www.leagueoflegends.com/en-sg/)

 ### Acknowledgements
-- I received inspiration for this project from "League Of Legends" by Riot Games
+- I received inspiration for this project from [League of Legend game by "Riot Games"](https://www.leagueoflegends.com/en-sg/)